-The main reason for riders using restrictive nosebands is to reduce the likelihood of horses opening their mouths in the competition arena as this can attract a penalty, as well as giving the rider greater control.
+The main reasons for riders using restrictive nosebands is to reduce the likelihood of horses opening their mouths in the competition arena as this can attract a penalty, as well as giving the rider greater control as they help to prevent the horse from moving their tongue over the bit .
 However, the use of these nosebands has been found to cause significant discomfort, distress and injury to the horse.

 Research has indicated that the use of restrictive nosebands prevents horses from performing basic behaviours such as yawning, licking and even swallowing.
 When applied with excess pressure, evidence indicates that these nosebands can cause both physical injury and psychological stress.
 A recent study has shown that horses exhibited behaviours that were denied whilst the restrictive noseband was applied, such as yawning and swallowing, at a much higher frequency after the noseband was removed, compared to normal baseline levels .
 In addition, physiological measurements from this study also demonstrated that the restrictive nosebands cause stress, providing further evidence that these nosebands compromise welfare.

 Excessively tight nosebands can also result in the inside of the cheeks being cut by the teeth causing pain and lacerations.
 In severe cases, damage to bony structures can lead to significant pain and discomfort.
 Research undertaken by scientists in Ireland and Australia has shown that the resulting pressure from applying a ‘crank’ noseband, was comparable to the level which has been associated with causing nerve damage and other complications in humans .